nb-programmer/python-sample-fastapi/README.md

 # Open the new .env file in your favourite editor and make the changes
 ```

-5. Run the dev server using `F5` key in VSCode.You can also run the server script:
+5. Run the dev server using `F5` key in VSCode.
+You can also run the server script:
 ```shell
 sample-fastapi --help
 ```